bitmakerlabs/command-line-fundamentals/README.md

 Calls the command `cd` to change directory.
 It is provided the option of where to navigate to.

+Give it a try!

+* * *

+## Your Turn

+We've gone ahead and created a new directory for you, called _World_.
+Download it [here](http://generalassembly.github.io/prework/assets/activity/World.zip).

+When you double-click on the zip file, it will create a new folder next to the zip file in your Downloads folder.

+Now that you can picture where the file is located, open the Terminal application

+Using the command line alone,

+1. Navigate into your `Downloads` directory

+2. Move into the `World` directory from the `Downloads` directory

+3. List the contents of the `World` directory

+4. In one of the six continents within the `World` directory is a hidden file, `.carmen_sandiego.png`.
+Using only the command line, find out where in the World is Carmen Sandiego.

+_Don't delete the World folder yet!
+We'll be working with it in another exercise in this unit._

+> _Stuck?
+Check out the solutions at the bottom to see what you can do._

 * * *

 ## Creating files and folders